Book Clinic Appointment with Dr. Ayusmati Thakur

 I am so much benefitted with her gastric problem treatment, that i am perfectly fine now. my gastric problem was increasing day by day.
 She is very professional and is a really patient listener.
 Over the period of time the treatment has helped me a lot.
 The overall atmosphere in the AMRI Hospital, Salt Lake is very soothing.
 Ayusmati Thakur has so much knowledge that for everything my family takes her reference. she is a very nice doctor.

 It was getting very difficult for me to cope us with my diabetes.
 With the help of hertreatment for diabetes I am feeling so great.
 The overall atmosphere in the AMRI Hospital, Salt Lake is very soothing.
 As someone I knew, consulted therAyusmati Thakur and they referred us.
 Even though my problem was very big, the entire experience of undergoing diabetes treatment was very relaxing.

 Our family physician personally recommended Dr Ayusmati Thakur.
-I am so happy that I chose him for my treatment as now I am perfectly fine. her guidance gave me has helped me immensely to deal with my situation.
+I am so happy that I chose her for my treatment as now I am perfectly fine. her guidance gave me has helped me immensely to deal with my situation.
 The staff was very attentive to my needs.
 Even though my problem was very big, the entire experience of undergoing headaches treatment was very relaxing.

 dr Ayusmati Thakur is a very polite and friendly doctor.
 She gives sufficient time and attention to her patients.
 I was in big problem regarding my father's disorder of anxiety but she has guided me so well and help me so much to overcome this problem.
 Really thanking her and her staff at AMRI Hospital in salt lake city from bottom of my heart.
 God bless them.